 Then it might be the right time to contemplate a window replacement project.
 With the benefit of new windows, you will not only improve your home’s interior and exterior, but you will also make it a more energy-efficient and comfortable place to be.

 Today the market of replacement windows has hundreds of units to offer.
 New windows are made of different styles, shapes, sizes, colors, with a variety of features, so the choice might seem to be pretty overpowering.
 This is why it is important to understand the basics while choosing the right window materials and glass options to help you with your home.

 The material of Window Frames and Sashes

 - Wood Windows:

 Wood is the oldest and most elegant option for windows.
-Wood is one of the most durable and energy-efficient materials available today.
+Wood windows are one of the most durable and energy-efficient materials available today.
 However, wood windows require maintenance.

 - Vinyl Windows: